Composers

 Two series of works central to her oeuvre, Song of Insects and Metamorphoses examine questions of time structure in new music.
 In recent years, she has attempted to create work using religious subjects or events unrelated to music.
 Saiki gave a presentation of her works at Suntory Hall in November 2018.
 The concert include a new orchestral commission as part of “Composer’s Profile II 2018”, and also, she gave "a portrait concert" in March 2019 in New York as the Residence Artist of Music From Japan Festival.
 She is currently a member of the faculty at Tokyo University of the Arts and Kunitachi College of music as well as its graduate school.

-Saiki belongs to The Japan Society for Contemporary Music, The Japan Federation of Composers Inc, Japanese Society for Rights of Authors, Composers and publishers, a
+Saiki belongs to The Japan Society for Contemporary Music, The Japan Federation of Composers Inc, Japanese Society for Rights of Authors, Composers and publishers, and Ensemble Contemporary α.

 Jummei Suzuki